DT-UCPH/sp/README.md

 - 0.1 9.
 November 2022 First data of the book of Genesis.
 - 1.0 29.
 December 2022
 - 2.0 23.
 February 2023 Addition of g_cons_raw of Exodus-Deuteronomy.

+The features were first added for the book of Genesis.
+Presently, we are adding the annotations for the other four books.
+Features that are added for all five books are:
+- g_cons
+- lex
+- sp
+- g_nme
+- g_vbe
+- g_pfm